- R computing for the novice user; a statistical approach.

 - Special ERU pre-conference workshop

-- The workshop is mainly aimed at early-stage researchers and younger people will be privileged.
+- The workshop is mainly aimed at early-stage researchers and younger people will be given priority.

-- The registration is made by sending an e-mail to the address of both the ERU president and secretary (firstname.lastname@example.org and email@example.com).
+- The registration is made by sending an e-mail to the address of both the ERU president and secretary (firstname.lastname@example.org and email@example.com) by 31st July 2019.

-- There is no specific registration fee for the workshop, but it is mandatory to certify the registration to the congress while sending the emails.
+- Registration is free, but it is mandatory to certify the registration to the congress while sending the emails.

 - A maximum of 20 participants are allowed.